ForbesLindesay/authentication/docs/cookie.md

 });
 ```

 * `Required` - This is the default in production.
 The cookie **must** be signed.
-If no keys are provided and `COOKIE_SECRETS` is empty, an error will be thrown.
+If no keys are provided and `SECURE_KEY` is empty, an error will be thrown.

   If this option is selected, you can trist that any value in a cookie was set by the server.

-* `Optional` - This can be used in libraries where you do not expect the server to need to trust data sent in cookies, but you wish to enable signing if the `COOKIE_SECRETS` environment variable is set.
+* `Optional` - This can be used in libraries where you do not expect the server to need to trust data sent in cookies, but you wish to enable signing if the `SECURE_KEY` environment variable is set.

-  Note that if `COOKIE_SECRETS` is not set, this is equivalent to `Disabled`.
+  Note that if `SECURE_KEY` is not set, this is equivalent to `Disabled`.

 * `Disabled` - Use this if you know that you will not need to trust the data stored in the cookie.
 For example, you could use this for something like a user preference for font-size.